 The 2012 election, on all levels, has been focused on creating jobs and spurring the economy.
 The 8th district house race in Delaware is no different.

-Page 2 of 2 - The M.O.T. area has had several large employers settle in the area, including Amazon, Johnson Controls and Christiana.
+The M.O.T. area has had several large employers settle in the area, including Amazon, Johnson Controls and Christiana.

 Small businesses have also been setting up shop in Middletown, and while some weather the storm, others don't make it more than a year.